louishourcade/AWS-lambda-psycopg2/README.md

     <img src="assets/img/lambdas_img.PNG" width="450">
 </p>

-With these two Lambda functions, we illustrate that installing the `pandas` library and its dependencies in a zip file is enough for your Lambda script to run.
+In the first Lambda function, installing the `pandas` library and its dependencies in a .zip file is enough for Lambda use the library.
 This is however not the case for the `psycopg2` for reasons we will detail in [Run the Lambda function created from the .zip file](#zip).

-We then see that developers can overcome this limitation by creating their Lambda functions from custom containers.
+The second Lambda function demonstrates that updating the Lambda image enables developers to easily run `pandas` and `psycopg2` libraries in Lambda.

 ## Code deployment